Skip to main content

 Deploying from a private registry

-If your container image requires authentication you can pass the connection details with a repository secret, so that mogenius can access the private repository and deploy the image.
+If your container registry requires authentication you can pass the connection details with a Docker config.json stored in a secret.
+This allows mogenius to access the private repository and deploy the image.

 {